 The Voyager and Galileo missions that sent spacecraft to Jupiter and its moons found that Europa, one of the biggest moons in the solar system, has a subsurface liquid ocean covered in thick ice.
 Now, scientists believe that Europa may actually be capable of harboring life since it meets three essential conditions: biochemically useful molecules, a source of energy, and a liquid solvent (water) in which dissolved substances can chemically react with each other.

-But to ultimately find life on Europa, we have to get beneath the ice by one day putting a lander on the surface, potentially carrying a submarine.
+But to ultimately find life on Europa, we have to get beneath the ice by one day putting a lander on the surface, preferably carrying a submarine.

 9. Jupiter has the brightest auroras in the solar system

 From time to time, people are treated to nature’s dazzling fireworks show; the Aurora borealis, also known as the Northern Lights.
-This eye candy phenomenon is caused by the collision of energetic charged particles with atoms in the high altitude atmosphere — and it’s not reserved to Earth.
+This eye candy phenomenon is caused by the collision of energetically charged particles with atoms in the high-altitude atmosphere — and it’s not reserved for Earth.
 Auroras have also been spotted on Mars, Uranus, and, yes, Jupiter.

-Jupiter actually experiences the most intense auroras in the solar system, being hundreds of times brighter than on Earth.
+Jupiter actually experiences the most intense auroras in the solar system, being hundreds of times brighter than on Earth thanks to its extremely powerful magnetic field.
 Just like on Earth, auroras on Jupiter are caused by solar storms.
 However, Jupiter has an additional source for its auroras: charged particles thrown into space by its orbiting moon Io, which is famous for its many large volcanoes.

 10. Jupiter is a ‘failed star’